azat-co/practicalnode/chapter7/chapter7.md

 })
 ```

-Just to show you a more elegant one-step approach (the latter from the new `exports.edit` implementation list above):
+Just to show you a more elegant one-step approach which uses one method `findByIdAndUpdate()`(the latter from the new `exports.edit` implementation list above):

 ```js
 req.models.Article.findByIdAndUpdate(